AtomDB/pyatomdb/pyatomdb/README.txt

 0.10.7
 October 12th 2020: Fixed a series of bugs - 28 and 29 on Github, and merged in ionization balance storage information pull request from Jim Slavin.

+0.10.8
+November 9th 2020: Minor changes for compatibility with changes to kappa module.